 Now, I completely understand why a reader who enjoys D/s romances could be wary of trying a story where the male is submissive – that was me a few years ago.
 I had no interest in reading a romance with a female Dominant.
 Then I found a wonderful series written by a wonderful author, and I binge-read through every book available at the time – except for the one with an alpha male submissive.
 I was utterly convinced I’d hate it.

-But it was the only book in the series I hadn’t read, and I hate leaving things unfinished like that, so I took the plunge and bought the book, thinking that if I started it and hated, I could just stop reading it.
+But it was the only book in the series I hadn’t read, and I hate leaving things unfinished like that, so I took the plunge and bought the book, thinking that if I started it and hated it, I could just stop reading it.

 The thing was, once I started reading it, I couldn’t stop.
 That story blew me away.